Saptarshis - the very first progenitors

 - Kratu --

 Not known.Thanks to one of our readers Rajdeep, Kratu's descendants were the sages Balkhilyas, tiny brahim sages, the size of white mites, who are quite a mystery in the early scriptures.
 They are supposed to be accomplishes of Surya Vivaswan.

 - Pulaha --

 - Pulastya -- fathered Visravas, who in turn was the father of Kubera (lineage of Yakshas) and Ravana (lineage of Rakshasa), and also Vanaras (Ape-men) and Kinnaras (Horse-Men)

 - Atri -- married Anasuya and is father of Dattatreya (an incarnation of the Divine Trinity Brahma, Vishnu and Siva)

-- Angiras --> His wife is Surupa and sons are Utatya, Samvartana and Brihaspati, the priest of gods.
+- Angiras -- His wife is Surupa and sons are Utatya, Samvartana and Brihaspati, the priest of gods.
 His line also had the famous Bharadwaj and Gautam rishis.
 This line of rishis is usually at crossroads with the rishis in the Bhrigu clan.
 Mostly, the rishis from Angiras clan support the devas while the rishis from the Bhrigu clan support the daityas, but things aren't always that clear and linear in Hindu myths.

 About the remaining 3 Prajapatis